nuxeo/nuxeo/README.txt

 Remoting will be also available in the future via Nuxeo Runtime.

-To build, run: "mvn package -Pcore"
+To build, run: "mvn install -Pcore"

 4. Nuxeo Jetty Server